10 expenses to keep in mind when buying a home

 Moving to a new home always involves moving expenses, whether you hire professional movers or not.

-Cost: Budget between $500 and $1,000 to hire a moving company and about $250 to rent a truck—and don't forget pizza and beer for friends who lend you a hand!
+In total, you'll want to budget between $500 and $1,000 if you're hiring a moving company and about $250 if you're renting a truck—and don't forget the pizza and beer for friends who lend a hand!

 10Related expenses, so you feel right at home